Skip to main content

 Why choose this course at London College of Fashion

-• Applicable skills: students will develop a diverse skill set which can be applied to not only fashion photography but fine art, popular culture and mass media.
+• Practical skills: Develop a diverse skill set that you'll be able to apply to fashion photography as well as other areas like fine art, popular culture and mass media, whilst utilising our industry standard facilities.

-The next Virtual Open Event for this course will take place on Thursday 2 November.
+The next Virtual Open Event for this course is taking place on Wednesday 26 February (4–5pm, UK time).
 Book your place.

 Course overview

-This is meant to foster a range of approaches and techniques, rather than promote a singular or fixed purpose of fashion photography.
-In this way, the course seeks to develop fashion photographies that oscillate between notions of truth and fiction; sameness and difference; public and private; still and moving; the mirror and window; the epic and the everyday, for example - much like the image and spectacle of fashion itself as body, representation and identity.
+• A range of directed and self-directed historical, cultural, educational, professional and global references and processes to develop fashion photographies that oscillate between notions of truth and fiction; sameness and difference; public and private; still and moving; the mirror and window; the epic and the everyday, for example - much like the image, spectacle and performance of fashion itself as body, representation and identity.

-Students engage with photography as the perfect medium, with explicit and implicit capacity for contextual and conceptual interplays, where photography encompasses the full range of technologies and thinking across analogue, digital and moving image platforms.
+You should engage with photography in all its forms as the perfect medium; the photograph has explicit and implicit capacity for contextual and conceptual interplays and iterations across a full range of technologies and thinking including analogue, digital, moving image and alternative platforms for production and dissemination (AI; NFT).

-The course offers a curriculum and learning environment that stimulates intellectual, practical, technical and collaborative discourses and opportunities.
-A combination of research and practice leads to a self-negotiated masters project work, which is key to a sustainable livelihood or further academic study.
+The course offers a full-time curriculum and learning environment that stimulates a continuous practice of intellectual, technical and collaborative persuits and opportunities in combination with research that leads to a self-negotiated masters project.
+This is key to a sustainable livelihood in professional employment or self-employment, further academic study or teaching.

 Climate, Social and Racial Justice